alphinside/iframe-chart-builder/README.md

     - Sunburst
     - Windrose
   - Automatically create data filters for interactive charts
+  - Configured chart persistence is being kept by saving the `POST`ed chart configuration as JSON files in the `${CHARTS_OUTPUT_DIR}` directory.
+    Dash will load the configuration file each time the chart resource URL is called
 - List all configured charts
 - Delete configured chars
 - Get and update charts HTML `div` styling